Warshi7819/DVDCollectR/README.md

 ...

 ## Development
+### Setup Solution In Visual Studio 2026
+I used Visual Studio 2026 for this project.
+Clone this repo (entire solution).
+Then we need to copy in the data we extracted from DVD Profiler.
+Collection.xml file should be copied to:
+* DVDCollectR\DVDCollectRAPI\Data\Collection.xml

+Then we need to copy in the cover images to make the application shine:
+* %USERPROFILE%\Documents\DVD Profiler\Databases\Default\Images\ *
+* Including the Thumbnails sub folder is copied to:
+* DVDCollectR\DVDCollectRWeb\wwwroot\images\DVDs\

+E.g. the image we discussed above 044005939026.2f.jpg should be found here DVDCollectR\DVDCollectRWeb\wwwroot\images\DVDs\044005939026.2f.jpg once copying is done.

+To run the solution in development you just have to ensure that both the API and the Web project is started up as the latter depends on the prior.

+Want to bring this to production?
+I'm currently running this as two seperate services on Ubuntu (API and Web) then I use a Cloudflare tunnel to expose my Web Application to the public internet.
+I'm not going to detail this here and don't ask me to do it either.
+Do your own research on what's good and safe here.

 ### Built Using AI
 I'll just throw in a small disclamer: ~90% of this was built using AI (OpenCode with DeepSeek V4 Flash, and MiMo v.2.5).
 The structure of the project (API, Web, Shared), the authentication, a few pages with basic navigation and the classes needed to read the Collection.xml file I had already setup before I let AI loose.